 Louise Batchelor has completed further training in Travel Medicine and offers comprehensive advice in pre-trip planning.
 If you are planning to get away for a week or a year, you can never be too prepared.
 Louise provides advice on:

 -Advice on malaria and other mosquito borne disease prevention

 -Travelling with children

 -Traveller’s diarrhoea prevention and treatment.

 Travel medicine consultations are privately billed and are usually a long consultation.
-When making the appointment, please inform the receptionist that the appointment is for travel medicine so as a longer appointment with Dr Batchelor can be scheduled.
+When you make an appointment, please inform the receptionist that the appointment is for travel medicine.
+This is so that a longer appointment with Dr Batchelor can be scheduled.

 Immunisation is a simple, safe and effective way of protecting people against harmful diseases before they come into contact with them in the community.
 Immunisation not only protects individuals, but also others in the community, by reducing the spread of disease.